imvu/bluesteel/README.md

 # BlueSteel (Beta) #

-## Description ##
+## What is BlueSteel ##

-- BlueSteel is a tool to help track your project performance per commit and per branch.
+- BlueSteel is a tool to help track your project performance per commit, per branch and per machine.

+## How BlueSteel works ##

+- BlueSteel will benchmark every commit of your project.
+To achieve that goal, BlueSteel uses 4 concepts: `Layouts + Projects`, `Workers`, `Definitions` and `Executions`.

+- `Layouts + Projects`: A *Layout* is a group of projects, and a *Project* is the information that BlueSteel will use to *clone*, *pull*, *identify* where the source code lives, and check the *state* of the project (Active or Inactive).
+We will need to setup a Layout and a Project if we want to use BlueSteel.

+- `Workers`: A *Worker* is a software downloaded from BlueSteel and capable of communicating back and forth with it.
+This worker will accomplish several tasks like:

+    - Clone and/or pull an existing project into the worker´s host machine.
+    - Setup the project´s source code state at the correct commit.
+    - Execute the right benchmark for that commit.
+    - Report back the results of that benchmark to BlueSteel.

+- `Definitions`: A *Benchmark Definition* is a list of commands that a worker will execute sequentially and will report back to BlueSteel.
+Normally a Benchmark Definition will be executed per every combination of commit and worker present in BlueSteel.
+This can be controlled on the Benchmark Definition's setup page.

+- `Executions`: A *Benchmark Execution* is the result of all the executed commands present on a Benchmark Definition.
+Those results will provide enough information to BlueSteel to represent visual charts and to generate notifications in the case of fluctuations.

+## Why use BlueSteel ##

+- It reduces the time required to fix a performance regression by quickly informing which is the problematic commit.
+- The Commit Author (supposedly who has the most context on the affected code) will get a notification with benchmark reports to help him fix the issue.
+- Improves confidence with branch experiments by comparing its performance with stable ones.

 ## License ##

-- This project is released under the terms of the license specified in the project's repository or if not specified, under the MIT License.
+- This project is released under the terms of the license specified in the project's repository or if not specified, under the [MIT License](https://opensource.org/licenses/MIT).

 ## Installing BlueSteel ##